commons-teaching/SBL.20004.2022_group_A/report.md

-# Metabolomics analysis report: Investigation of similitudes and differences between Amaryllidaceae and Lamiaceae families
+# Metabolomics analysis report: Investigation of similarities and differences between Amaryllidaceae and Lamiaceae families
 SBL.20004

 18.05.2022